 The skeleton hierarchy is seen in the scene graph to the left, and the selected root bone's components are seen to the right.

-Unsigned Integer
+Schema boneIndex Unsigned Integer

-Index of bone in skeleton.
+Index of the bone within the skeleton.

 Debug Lines